shanewechsler/BankApplication/README.md

 Adviser: Generic class that can use either Charges or Bills, to calculate your monthly budget after Charges/Bills, your spending money in a given time frame after Charges/Bills.
 Asks for a set income to aid budget, and uses manager to accomplish tasks.
 Side Note: If I had more time, I would create a user interface that handles all of these methods, mainly accounts by using user input on command line.
+Please View this in RAW.